 TaylorSwift's music appears to have devolved from the usual country themes and stories her young audience can relate to being Take Thats to her several famous exes.

-Gods originally portrayed as Chaotic Neutral or even mostly good are frequently reinterpreted as evil by competing sects/religions historically.
+Gods originally portrayed as Grey and Grey Morality or even mostly good are frequently reinterpreted as evil by competing sects/religions historically.
 Modern media does the same and removes the character flaws of "good" gods in retellings of mythology in order to simplify them, making them fit modern good/evil dichotomies better.

 Sports broadcasters and a lot of radio personalities do this to themselves as time goes on.
 Chris Berman, Tony Kornheiser, Dick Vitale, Jim Rome all immediately come to mind as people that have particular quirks that are used more in more as they continue and their knowledge hasn't grown so they cover it up with their personality.

 Canadian hockey broadcasting legend Don Cherry certainly qualifies.
 Originally a serious, though outspoken, broadcaster noted for wearing occasionally over the top suits, he has since morphed into a loudmouthed cranky old man who wears the most garish suits known to man.

 Dilbert has played with this trope over the years.
 With some characters it's played straight: the Pointy-Haired Boss went from an ordinary Bad Boss to a complete moron, while Wally's sole defining trait has become laziness.
 Alice went from being a brilliant engineer with a low tolerance for stupidity to being defined by regularly screaming and punching people (or injuring/killing them with just a look.)
 On the other hand, Dilbert himself has become less of a nerd and more a mixture of Everyman and Only Sane Man.